 The Destination Master Plan will be a 10-year strategic roadmap underpinned by a detailed market analysis and benchmarking of Toronto’s visitor experience.
 It will identify projects, infrastructure needs, amenities, and experiences to enhance Toronto’s competitive position and to enhance the visitor experience.
 A multi-year implementation plan will also be developed.

-Work on Toronto’s first-ever Destination Master Plan has already begun and is expected to conclude by early 2026.
+Work on Toronto’s first-ever Destination Master Plan is underway and is expected to conclude by early 2026.

 An Inclusive, Data-Driven Process

-The goal is for the Destination Master Plan to be an inclusive, collaborative and data-driven process with opportunities for broad participation and input from a diverse and wide-ranging group of stakeholders.
+The Destination Master Plan is being developed through an inclusive, collaborative and data-driven process with opportunities for broad participation and input from a diverse and wide-ranging group of stakeholders.

-Leaders from the government, the tourism and hospitality community, and key economic sectors have been invited to participate in focus groups and one-on-one interviews.
+Leaders from the government, the tourism and hospitality community, and key economic sectors were invited to participate in focus groups and one-on-one interviews.
 More than 175 organizations participated in the spring 2025 consultations.

-A survey will be launched in June 2025 to ensure broad participation from businesses and organizations within the city’s visitor economy and beyond.
+The consultations and widely shared survey ensured broad participation from businesses and organizations within the city’s visitor economy.

 The Destination Master Plan Steering Committee

-A Steering Committee of industry experts and leaders has been established to provide strategic direction throughout the planning process and ensure the plan reflects the diverse perspectives of Toronto’s tourism and hospitality sector.
+A Steering Committee of industry experts and leaders is providing strategic direction throughout the planning process to ensure the plan reflects the diverse perspectives of Toronto’s tourism and hospitality sector.
 The committee members include:

 • Sara Anghel, CEO - Greater Toronto Hotel Association